calvinsettachatgul/parkingBuddy/README.md

 **Problem Space**

-The taem chose to dive into a real-life **painful** problem in the San Francisco Bay Area: parking.
+The team chose to dive into a real-life **painful** problem in the San Francisco Bay Area: parking.

 Some painpoints: